flutter/website/src/desktop.md

 $ flutter create .
 ```

-This adds the necessary files and directories to your
+This adds the necessary desktop files and directories to your
-Flutter project.
+existing Flutter project.

 ## macOS-specific support